mlfoundations/open_flamingo/open_flamingo/eval/README.md

 This should place the OpenFlamingo model at the expected location in the evaluation script.

 For TextVQA and VizWiz we expect annotations to be formatted differently than the original datasets.
 We provide the custom annotations in `open_flamingo/open_flamingo/eval/data/`.
+We have also uploaded all the annotation files in a [huggingface dataset](https://huggingface.co/datasets/openflamingo/eval_benchmark/tree/main) for easy access.

 # Evaluating using RICES (Retrieval-based In-Context Example Selection)